 This means mortgage payments will be deferred by up to three months.

-During this period, you won’t need to pay anything but interest will still accumulate.
+During this period, you won’t need to pay anything but interest will still accumulate which will be added to the total cost.

 To apply, call your mortgage provider.
 The process differs from lender to lender but should be straightforward.
 Furthermore: